Structuring Quantitative Image Analysis with Object Prominence: Analytical Leverage from Applying Object Prominence

-Two regression models allow us to study different strategies for how parties deal with gender in political communication.
-Both models work with fixed effects for candidate ID, election year, and the candidate's visibility in the video.
-In addition, clustered standard errors on the frame ID are crucial to focus on variations with a single video frame.
-This model specification ensures that the model also takes the characteristics of the individual candidate into account, which avoids a gender-biased estimator.
-They both include an interaction effect between the classified gender of a face and the party associated with the video ad.
-While the first model has the normalized depth of a face as the outcome variable, model two involves the relative size of a detected face on a frame.
+To examine how political parties visually communicate gender, we estimate two regression models that capture different dimensions of object prominence.
+Both models include fixed effects for candidate ID, election year, and the candidate's visual presence in the video.
+Each model interacts the annotated gender of a detected face with the political party associated with the advertisement.
+The first model uses the normalized depth of a face within the frame as the outcome variable, capturing how close or far individuals appear in the visual field.
+The second model employs the relative size of a detected face, measured as a proportion of the overall frame.
+To facilitate direct comparison of effect sizes, both outcome variables are \textit{z}-standardized.

-The results in figure \ref{fig:results} suggest that Republicans tend to shift women to the background of their video ads compared to the Democrats.
-While the coefficient for face size is larger than for depth, both tested scenarios of our proposed typology show significant effects.
-Depending on the use case, either one of both metrics might work better.
-On images with a complex spatial structure, image depth helps to carve out even small differences in the structural arrangement of objects.
+As shown in Figure~\ref{fig:results}, the estimated first differences reveal consistent patterns: Republican candidates, on average, depict women as less visually prominent in their ads compared to Democrats.
+For the model with the normalized depth, the effect is most likely at -0.10.
+For the second model, it is most likely at -0.19.
+In both models, the interaction effects are statistically significant at the 95\% confidence level.

+What does this add beyond whether women appear in campaign ads at all?
+Both models include a fixed effect for a candidate's overall visual presence, so the gap reflects not screen time but how prominently women are composed once they appear\textemdash large and close, or small and distant.
+Existing text-based work on women's underrepresentation \citep{ozer2023women, shor2015media, pas2022media, pasgender2020} detects only whether women are mentioned or shown at all.
+It cannot detect this second, compositional form of marginalization, which a presence-only measure would miss entirely and which is exactly the sense in which this application validates the broader framework.